canvasxyz/canvas-docs/docs/intro.md

 Canvas complements blockchains.
-User actions are synchronized using [efficient P2P data structures](https://github.com/canvasxyz/okra), and their effects are combined using [CRDTs](https://crdt.tech/).
-In other words, anyone who clones a Canvas application from Github can connect to peers, fetch its latest state, and sync data back to the network!
+User actions are synchronized using [efficient P2P data structures](https://github.com/canvasxyz/okra), and their effects are combined using a [CRDT](https://crdt.tech/)-like strategy.
+Compared to using libp2p directly, Canvas also provides:

-When combined with public key authentication strategies like [WebAuthn](https://webauthn.io/), DIDs, or zero-knowledge proofs, this enables a new generation of decentralized applications.
+* persistence
+* efficient sync for past actions
+* a concise language for defining applications, with a SQL database and ability to read from chains
+* a set of React hooks, and an [indexer/data explorer](./docs/tutorial/canvas-hub)
+* support for a wide range of cryptographies/signature formats

 ## Using Canvas